All the syllabus for current white belt students to learn in order to gain their white + yellow tag belt.

 Moving linework

-Sajo-Jirugi (two versions – see below).
-Sajo Jirugi has also been demonstrated by Mr Martin – please see the two separate pages available from the Tenth Kup Syllabus menu, or by clicking on either of these links:
+Sajo-Jirugi has two versions, numbers one and two – see full explanations below.
+Sajo Jirugi has also been demonstrated by Master Martin – please see the two separate pages available from the Tenth Kup Syllabus menu, or by clicking on either of these links:

 Sajo Jirugi One / Sajo Jirugi Two